 [Pain in the leg on walking which is relieved by rest only is known as intermittent claudication.]

 On physical examination, the posterior calf may be cooler than the rest of the body.
 Otherwise, the limb would appear normal.
 The pulses diminish with active foot plantar flexion or passive foot dorsiflexion revealing arterial compromise.

 Acute ischemia due to blockage of a vessel may occur and is a surgical emergency.
 The patient presents with loss of circulation below the blockage because collaterals are not well developed.

-- Cystic adventitial disease of the popliteal artery
+- The cystic adventitial disease of the popliteal artery

 - Thrombosed popliteal artery aneurysm